Common Benefits, Types, and Applications of Conveyor Belts

 16

 A conveyor belt has become a prominent part of the modern material handling system.
-It allows for automatized and efficient movement of small or heavy materials from one area of the warehouse to another, which otherwise would require manual labor and consume a lot of time.
+It allows for automatized and efficient movement of small or heavy materials from one warehouse area to another, which would otherwise require manual labor and consume a lot of time.
+Before the advent of conveyor belts, manufacturers and distributors relied heavily on humans for material handling, affecting product quality and threatening workers’ safety.

-With high-quality conveyor systems installed, workplace hazards have reduced drastically, and so has the rate of injured and tired employees.
+However, nowadays, with belt conveyors, the scenario has turned for good.
+With high-quality conveyor systems installed, workplace hazards have been reduced drastically, as has the rate of injured and tired employees.
 Airports, manufacturing plants, food processing units, etc., have become more productive as fewer workers are employed to carry out the jobs.

 Conveyor Belts and their Benefits